Click here to view Spanish version

 In addition, consumers must be aware of your DSA and take the appropriate action to enable the tracking functionality of your DSA.

-- The DSA must alert or prompt the user to take action when it provides Rakuten Advertising offers to the consumer before any redirection takes place or a cookie is dropped.
+- The DSA must alert or prompt the user to take action when it provides Supplier offers to the consumer before any redirection takes place or a cookie is dropped.

-- The only way the Rakuten Advertising cookie can be set is by a voluntary click from the user.
+- The only way the Supplier cookie can be set is by a voluntary click from the user.

 - The offer may not automatically redirect to the advertiser website, even if the user has indicated that they “always” want to receive rewards, cash back, or donate a portion of their purchase.
 It must be clicked on by the consumer before the offer can be redirected.